charlottegray17/100-days-of-code/log.md

 Worked on a tribute site for free code camp.
 1 of 5 challenges before moving onto javascript.
 Not super impressive stylistically, but passes the tests: https://charlottegray17.github.io/tmp-tribute-site/.
 Flexbox still wasn't doing exactly what I hoped, but I'm just hoping if I blindly pursue this course, everything will fall into place.

+## Day 15: Tuesday July 14, 2020

+**Today's Progress**: Nada.
+Watched a couple coding related YT vids.
+Started updating linked in.

+**Thoughts:** Was feeling very melancholy and defeated.
+Tired and annoyed from work so didn't physically do anything productive.
+Instead of adding a day to the end just going to say tomorrow is also Day 15.
+Also will bring me into sync with the actual date for the rest of the month.

+## Day 15: Wednesday July 15, 2020

+**Today's Progress**: Nada.
+Watched a couple coding related YT vids.

+**Thoughts:** Was feeling very melancholy and defeated.
+Tired and annoyed from work so didn't physically do anything productive.

 **To Do's**